Of Jellybeans and Elephants

 Jellybean Patterns and Mid-Cycle Change

-Even with best intentions, small iterations, and high-performing teams, change happens mid-iteration.
-Not ideal.
-However, occasionally clients and teams experience new variables such as market shifts, attrition, mergers & acquisitions, products and services portfolio pivots, the team missed something, or the client realized they wanted a purple toaster instead of a red car.
+Even with the best intentions, small iterations, and high-performing teams, change happens mid-iteration.
+This is not ideal.
+Occasionally, clients and teams experience new variables such as market shifts, attrition, mergers and acquisitions, product and service portfolio pivots, the team missing something, or the client realizing they wanted a purple toaster instead of a red car.

 Plan for it.
 Invite it.

 Imagine being in the middle of an iteration and you're required to pick up work that was previously unplanned.
 Do you stop what you're doing, reset the clock, and pick up the new work?
-Do you put it in the backlog and get to it when you're done with the current effort?
+Do you put it in the backlog and get to it when you finish the current effort?

-Does your delivery pattern enable change while minimizing waste (**Where "waste" = time, effort, and deliverables that will not be utilized 'as is' or at all)?
-Change is driven by economic opportunity and client delight for the company, not project delivery convenience for you.
+Does your delivery pattern enable change while minimizing waste (Where "waste" = time, effort, and deliverables that will not be utilized 'as is' or at all)?
+Change is driven by economic opportunity and client delight for the company.

-30 deliverables with change and improvement inside 30 days compared to 1 deliverable in 30 days.
+30 deliverables with change and improvement within 30 days compared to one deliverable in 30 days.
+The orange and green jellybeans demonstrate where changes and adjustments were made.

 Now, using the same math argument mentioned above, consider what change looks like spanning an entire year.

-360 deliverables with change and improvement inside 360 days compared to 12 deliverables in 360 days.
+360 deliverables with change and improvement within 360 days compared to 12 deliverables in 360 days.
+Again, the colors signify where the team was able to adapt to changes.

 If value is realized by what is delivered and waste is calculated by what is not delivered, how important do you believe iteration sizes are to realizing value and managing the economic impact of waste?